den-bene/Cardojo/README.md

-# Mindojo
+# Cardojo

 AI-powered PDF to flashcards conversion webapp project.

 ## Overview

-Mindojo is a comprehensive solution for converting PDF documents into interactive flashcards for efficient learning.
+Cardojo is a comprehensive solution for converting PDF documents into interactive flashcards for efficient learning.
 The project includes a Next.js landing page and the core webapp functionality.

 ## Getting Started